stepannassyr/sn-easyconfigs/README.md

 # Available Software

 * Not all software that is available in the public JSC repository is available here.
-Specifically:
+Conversely some software available here is not in the JSC repository.
+* Available Stages:
-    * There is only 1 Stage: 2019b
+    * 2019b
-    * Golden\_Repo/2019b-unconfirmed  contains Software that did not compile for the system or which has not been tested to compile.
+    * 2020a
+    * 2021a
+* Available Compilers: armclang, GCC, Clang
+* Available MPI: OpenMPI
+* Available BLAS/LAPACK/FFT: Arm PL, OpenBLAS
-    * Fewer available toolchains
+* For available versions/combinations see Golden\_Repo/<stage>/README.md

 # Setting up the software stack